โ™ป๏ธAP Environmental Science

 Hydrogen Fuel Cells

-• Infrastructure challenges include hydrogen production costs, storage difficulties (requires high pressure or cryogenic temperatures), and limited refueling networks
+• Infrastructure challenges include high production costs, storage difficulties (hydrogen must be kept under high pressure or at cryogenic temperatures), and very limited refueling networks.

 Emerging Technologies